Campbell-Muscle-Lab/FiberSim/docs/pages/demos/force_velocity/fv_and_power/fv_and_power.md

 ## Instructions

 Before proceeding, make sure that you have followed the [installation instructions](../../installation/installation.html).
-You need the FiberSim repository, an Anaconda distribution of Python, and an active FiberSim environment to run this demo.
+You need the FiberSim folder, an Anaconda distribution of Python, and an active FiberSim environment to run this demo.

 ### Getting ready